ShikharPandey21/TipCalculator/README.md

-# This was my second project in this project i learned how to use DOM manipulation query selectoor better
+# This was my second project in this project i learned how to use DOM manipulation query selector better